BobbyEd/ml-notebooks-edition/README.md

 jupyter notebook .
 ```

-If you want to exclude notebook outputs, here is a guide on how to set up Git to do so: [i
+If you want to exclude notebook outputs, here is a guide on how to set up Git to do so: [ipynb_out